 Living close to Mt.
 Everest in the Himalayan area, these people have larger lungs and larger hearts from birth, so they are much more suited and can acclimatize more easily while climbing Mt.
 Everest.
 More than 3,000 Sherpas live near Everest, with the majority of them offering work to Himalayan climbers.
 Like porters, cooks, herders, and high-altitude climbers.
 In their economy, Sherpas earn around $160/year.
 Today a Sherpa earns around $1,400-$2,500 per two-month expedition.

 In fact, one Tiger of the Snow, Tenzing Norgay, was one of the first two people to summit together with a New Zealander beekeeper to the top of Mt.
 Everest on May 29, 1953.
 This beautifully illustrated children’s book pairs dramatic poetry to talk about Tenzing’s journey from childhood dream to actual summit day.

 Life Lesson(s): Dream as a child.
 Just like Tenzing did.
 Then do the work to make those dreams come true.
 And after you do?
 There might be a little sadness, and there will be much, much joy at what you’ve accomplished.

-Mt.
-Everest Children’s Book #4: The Young Adventurer’s Guide to Everest, Jonathan Chester
+Everest for Kids Book #4: The Young Adventurer’s Guide to Everest, Jonathan Chester

 Age Range: 8-12 years